Developer Interface

 ULID(01E75QRYCAMM1MKQ9NYMYT6SAV)

-classmethod from_hex(value: str) U[source]
+classmethod from_hex(value: str) Self[source]

 Create a new ULID-object from 32 character string of hex values.

-classmethod from_int(value: int) U[source]
+classmethod from_int(value: int) Self[source]

 Create a new ULID-object from an int.

-classmethod from_str(string: str) U[source]
+classmethod from_str(string: str) Self[source]

 Create a new ULID-object from a 26 char long string representation.

-classmethod from_timestamp(value: int | float) U[source]
+classmethod from_timestamp(value: float) Self[source]

 Create a new ULID-object from a timestamp.
 The timestamp can be either a float representing the time in seconds (as it would be returned by time.time()) or an int in milliseconds.